ceph/ceph/doc/start/documenting-ceph.rst

  Documenting Ceph
 ==================

-The **easiest way** to help the Ceph project is to contribute to the documentation.
-As the Ceph user base grows and the development pace quickens, an increasing number of people are updating the documentation and adding new information.
-Even small contributions like fixing spelling errors or clarifying instructions will help the Ceph project immensely.
+You can help the Ceph project by contributing to the documentation.
+Even small contributions help the Ceph project.

 The Ceph documentation source resides in the ``ceph/doc`` directory of the Ceph repository, and Python Sphinx renders the source into HTML and manpages.
 The